fst0pped/blades-in-the-dark-solo/PCs/PC-Weaver.md

 **Rival:** Eckerd.
 Shift supervisor.
 A thug and a bully, pressures workers to skip safety protocols.

 **Vice Purveyor:** Bug.
-Runs a shop selling little bits of wood, metal and paint for making miniature dioramas.
+Runs a shop selling little miniature figures and bits of wood, metal and paint for making miniature dioramas.
 Has a workshop in the basement where his strange obsessive customers gather and build, and talk about 'coverage' and 'pigment density' and 'stay wet palettes'.
 Weirdos.

 ## Looks
 Man.
 Bald, wiry.
-Simple clothes in good material, worn and patched.
+Simple clothes but in good material, patched and with occasional paint spots around cuffs and on trouser legs.
 Thick glasses.
+Seems to be able to materialise basic tools like screwdrivers out of thin air when needed.
+Probably has a lot of custom pockets sewn into clothes.